How to Watch 'Everything Everywhere All at Once' and More 2023 Oscar Winners

 Eleven-year-old Sophie and her father, Calum, vacation at a Turkish beach resort in the late 1990s.

-You can rent Aftersun for $5 or buy it for $20 at Amazon and Vudu.
+You can rent Aftersun for $6 or buy it for $20 at services including Amazon, Vudu and iTunes.

 Nomination